bukupedia/random-notes/_posts/2025-01-23-markdown-basics.md

 ### Paragraphs and Line Breaks

 We create paragraphs by typing the way we would in any other program.
-Just hit return twice to start another paragraph.
+Just hit enter twice to start another paragraph.

 Where you see empty space between blocks of text in your Markdown document, you will see empty space separating those blocks of text in your formatted HTML document.